LSERRE/Hubiquity/README.md

 ##### Assets Pipeline:

 We have remove the default Rails assets pipeline to use Gulp.
-First install all gulp dependencies:

-`npm install`

-Then run gulp with watch task
+Run gulp with watch task

 `gulp watch`